Skip to main content

 (a) Will not "sell" or "share" Customer Personal Data as those terms are defined under the CCPA;

-(e) Will comply with all applicable CCPA requirements for service providers.
+(f) Will comply with all applicable CCPA requirements for service providers and, where applicable, contractors.

 6. Security Measures